pantheon-systems/documentation/source/content/secure-integration.md

 <Alert title="Note" type="info" >

-Due to the technicality of this implementation, please allow us at least 1 business day to fulfill this request given all information is complete and there are no issues that may arise.
+At a minimum, allow one business day to fulfill this implementation request.
+Provide complete information to ensure timely and efficient processesing, and to minimize any issues that may arise.

 </Alert>